tsuna-can/quick-daily-note/README.md

 # Quick-daily-note
-A simple note maker/opener that creates a new note for each day.
+A simple tool for creating and opening daily notes.
-You can create and start editing note via `daily` command.
+You can create and start editing note in your favorite editor by `daily` command.

 ## Installation
 ```